bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/04-missing-coverage/08-custom-debug-printer.md

 ## Acceptance criteria

-- [ ] The Java-only API is discoverable from Diagnostics.
+- [x] The Java-only API is discoverable from Diagnostics.
-- [ ] Built-in and custom output choices are contrasted.
+- [x] Built-in and custom output choices are contrasted.
-- [ ] Stream lifecycle responsibility is stated.
+- [x] Stream lifecycle responsibility is stated.

 ## Evidence

-- API: `modules/core-module/src/main/java/org/simplejavamail/api/mailer/MailerGenericBuilder.java:217-239`
-- Existing documentation: `simplejavamail.org/src/pages/debugging.hbs:80-90`
+- `MailerGenericBuilder.withDebugPrinter(...)` now states that Simple Java Mail does not close the supplied stream and that the caller must keep it open while the Mailer can use it.
+- Diagnostics now contrasts `SessionDebugOutput` with the Java-only `withDebugPrinter(PrintStream)` path and explains why properties and CLI arguments support only built-in targets.
+- A try-with-resources example declares the stream before the Mailer, causing the Mailer to close first and the caller-owned stream afterwards.
+- Verification: core-module Javadocs passed; website type/check task, production build, and 1,325-link internal link check passed.